blindnet-io/openness-framework/Decisions/README.md

 Generic decisions impacting the whole organization should be recorded in this directory (i.e. the "Global Blindnet Open CFB").

 Simple decisions can be recorded in a unique document.
-Just copy the most relevant template, give it a unique id (`XXXX` > `OO19`), edit its content, and make a pull request to discuss it with all stakeholders.
+Just copy the most relevant template, edit its content, and make a pull request to discuss it with all stakeholders.

 You don't have to write everything directly.
 Recording a decision isn't about saying _"hey, I made this choice, do you agree"_.
 Share your thoughts, make people challenge them, and reach a satisfying solution collectively.